تحریر و تحقیق: اخلاق خان کاکڑ

 - plus flavanols: including epigallocatechin and epicatechin

-vitamin C: 200 mg/100 g, approximately twice as much as in oranges.
+vitamin C: 200 mg/100 g, approximately twice as much as in

 carotenoids: beta-carotene, lutein and zeaxanthin